san650/ember-cli-page-object/guides/quickstart.md

   create tests/pages/my-page.js
 ```

 The generator created a file inside the directory `/tests/pages`.
-It allows to easier distinguish pages between components, which are located under `/tests/pages/components/`.
+Using this directory allows us to more easily distinguish pages from components, which are located under `/tests/pages/components/`.

 A generated page output looks like the following: